-Community consultation was conducted in close vicinity of the project boundary to gather the opinion of the public on the proposed project and assess its potential effect on the public especially vulnerable groups.
-Consultations were carried out with community people residing in the adjacent to the proposed Substation site to assess the extent of impact on the common people.
+Community consultations were conducted in close vicinity of the project boundary to gather opinion of the public on the proposed project and to assess its potential effect on the public especially vulnerable groups.
+Consultations were carried out with community people residing close to the proposed Substation site to assess the extent of impact on the common people.

-Figure 7.1 Consultations with Key Stakeholders
+Figure 7.1 Consultations with Local Communities